Major fall storms to produce heavy snow in West, severe weather in central states

 Rounds of dangerous severe weather likely

-As the first system ejects from the Rockies on Sunday, its will release two disturbances — one lobe of spin will kick through the Texas Panhandle and ride along the Red River on the southern border of Oklahoma, while another will swing across the northern Plains.
+As the first system ejects from the Rockies on Sunday, it will release two disturbances — one lobe of spin will kick through the Texas Panhandle and ride along the Red River on the southern border of Oklahoma, while another will swing across the northern Plains.

 The southern system will tap into a supply of warm, humid air brimming with moisture from the south, all while dragging east an insurgence of arid desert air.
 The clash of the air masses will result in severe thunderstorms late Sunday.